 When listening to the Audiovector R6s Arretés, it struck me how non-sharp and non-fatiguing its treble was (its high notes).
 It didn’t hurt my ears at all to crank the volume.

-Why was that?
-Smoothness: an engineering feat achieved in part by the speakers' tweeter and through the full chain of audio components you pair with the speaker: the amplifier, preamp, digital-to-analog converter, and so on.
+Smoothness is an engineering feat achieved in part by the speakers' tweeter and through the full chain of audio components you pair with the speaker: the power cleanliness, amplifier, preamp, digital-to-analog converter, and so on.
 (I'll explain these later.)

 Earlier when I said that speakers are half of good sound, the other half is equipment matching and room setup, both of which I'm about to cover.